kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 ...
 ```

-As you can see, this code repeats highlighting each indivisual HTML elements by `HightlightElement.on(TestObject to)`.
+As you can see, this code repeats highlighting HTML elements by `HightlightElement.on(TestObject to)`.
 This code is too verbose.

 I would rather want all of the HTML elements targeted by `WebUI.click()`, `WebUI.setText()` and `WebUI.setEncryptedText()` to be automatically highlighted without explicit `HighlightElement.on(TestObject to)` calls.